VUmcCGP/wisecondor/README.md

 To understand the underlying algorithm, I highly recommend reading [Straver et al (2014)](https://www.ncbi.nlm.nih.gov/pubmed/24170809); and its update shortly introduced in [Huijsdens-van Amsterdam et al (2018)](https://www.nature.com/articles/gim201832.epdf).
 Numerous adaptations to this algorithm have been made, yet the central principles remain.
-Changes include e.g. a gender prediction algorithm, correct gender handling for normalization (ultimately enabling to X and Y predictions), extensive blacklisting options, inclusion of the CBS algorithm, improved codes for output tables and plots, and &mdash; last but not least &mdash; restrictions on within-sample referencing, an important feature for NIPT:
+Changes include e.g. a gender prediction algorithm, gender handling prior to normalization (ultimately enabling X and Y predictions), extensive blacklisting options, inclusion of the CBS algorithm, improved codes for output tables and plots, and &mdash; last but not least &mdash; restrictions on within-sample referencing, an important feature for NIPT: